omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 title: Home
 meta:
   description: >-
-    you lost in Portugal?Explore the best that Portugal as to offer in our Portugal Bike tours!
+    Bike tours Portugal: Are you lost in Portugal?Explore the best that Portugal as to offer in our Portugal Bike tours!
 Check out our Porto city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
   keywords: >-
     portugal bike tours,portugal cycling holidays,bike tours portugal,bike tours
     porto,cycling portugal